 The Young Americans College of the Performing Arts offers each student a unique learning experience.
-Emphasizes training performers and arts educators, however, these components also contain fundamental lessons that can be applied to any career path the students may ultimately choose.
+The organization emphasizes training performers and arts educators; however, these components also contain fundamental lessons that can be applied to any career path the students may ultimately choose.